 Libor mortgage at a glance

-Fixed for the chosen fixed-rate term (3, 6 or 12 months)
+Fixed for the chosen fixed-rate term (3 or 6 months)

 Interest rate fluctuations over the full term